By the end of this section, you will be able to:

 The Curiosity rover landed inside Gale crater, where photos taken from orbit also suggested past water erosion.
 It discovered numerous sedimentary rocks, some in the form of mudstones from an ancient lakebed; it also found indications of rocks formed by the action of shallow water at the time the sediment formed (Figure 10.30).

 Even today there is evidence of large quantities of ice just below the surface of Mars.
 In the mid-latitudes, high-resolution photos from orbit have revealed glaciers covered with dirt and dust.
 In some cliffs, the ice is observed directly (see Figure 10.30).
+Perseverance is exploring the 45-km-wide crater Jezero, which is a dusty former lakebed and river delta with evidence of large rocks deposited by ancient floods.
 These glaciers are thought to have formed during warm periods, when the atmospheric pressure was greater and snow and ice could precipitate.
 They also suggest readily available frozen water that could support future human exploration of the planet.

 Astronomy and Pseudoscience: The “Face on Mars”